Amphiluke/lindsvg/README.md

 let {multiPathData, minX, minY, width, height} = getMultiPathSVGData(lsParams);
 ```

-If an attribute array contains less elements than the maximum branching depth (e.g. see `stroke-width` in the example above), the missing items are considered equal to the last one.
+If an attribute array contains less elements than the maximum branching depth (e.g. see `stroke-linecap` in the example above), the missing items are considered equal to the last one.
 So you don’t need to repeat the same value in the end of the list.

 The property `multiPathData` in the object returned by `getMultiPathSVGData` is a _list_ of path data for every `<path>` element.
 The list is sorted in the order of increasing branch level (the deeper the branch the higher the index in the array).